 America is in the middle of a demographic explosion, and we are now seeing the signs of a new “electoral” paradigm.
 With the results of last night’s election, Ayanna Pressley (congressional candidate for Massachusetts 7th District) advancing to the general election.
-Although this outcome was a shock to many, there is reason to believe that there will be more women candidates of color “winning” in the near future.
+Although this outcome was a shock to many, there is reason to believe that there will be more women candidates of color “winning” soon.

-It’s notable she received 55,743 votes last night but a closer look at past election results reveals a winning path for future candidates of color and women.
-In 2013 Ayanna Pressley, an African American woman and the first woman of color ever elected to the Boston City Council, demonstrated how unifying the voters of color is key to maximizing the impact of voters of color (VOC).
+Notably, she received 55,743 votes last night, but a closer look at past election results reveals a winning path for future candidates of color and women.
+In 2013 Ayanna Pressley, an African American woman and the first woman of color ever elected to the Boston City Council demonstrated how unifying the voters of color is key to maximizing the impact of voters of color (VOC).

 How was Pressley able to win more votes in comparison to two mayoral candidates — especially given the fact that Pressley competed in a larger pool of candidates?
-She won because she was able to consolidate her base of votes from women, people of color and progressives.
+She won because she was able to consolidate her base of votes from women, people of color, and progressives.
 In short, she had the opportunity to run as the only prominent woman of color.
-Let’s look at this from a demographic perspective using Ward 18, which encompasses Hyde Park — this neighborhood embodies one of the greatest VOC potentials candidates of color and women.
+Let us look at this from a demographic perspective using Ward 18, which encompasses Hyde Park — this neighborhood embodies one of the highest VOC potentials candidates of color and women.

-Needless to say, the demographic advantage doesn’t guarantee that multiple candidates of color can run in the same election and win.
+The demographic advantage does not guarantee that multiple candidates of color can run in the same election and win.
 However, Pressley’s success points to an opportunity for investment in neighborhoods that may yield a significant return.
-This also means the opportunities in neighborhoods like Hyde Park have become prime openings for good candidates with commonsense messages to breakthrough.
-We believe that if this electorate is engaged with resources, the right message, a good candidate, and a successful voter registration campaign – we may take a huge step forward towards electing a historic number of women of color.
+This also means the opportunities in neighborhoods like Hyde Park have become prime openings for suitable candidates with commonsense messages to breakthrough.
+We believe that if this electorate is engaged with resources, the right message, a good candidate, and a successful voter registration campaign – we may take a considerable step forward towards electing a historic number of women of color.